Essential Guide to Granny Flats Auckland – Update

 You should keep in mind other expenses that aren’t directly related to the construction of the granny flat.
 Costs associated with excavation, roadways, landscaping, fences, power and water supplies, and drainage are a few examples.
 We advise adding a contingency of 10–15% to your budget to account for unanticipated expenses.

-Payment of development contributions will also be necessary if your resource consent is granted.
+Payment of development contributions for your new granny flat may be required, even though building and resource consents are no longer required under the new rules.
 This is a one-time payment to support infrastructure when more homes are added, increasing demand.
 To get an idea of what these will be, use the following online calculator provided by Auckland Council.

 SUMMING UP

-For a lot of Auckland homeowners, minor dwellings/granny flats are a perfect answer.
+For many Auckland homeowners, minor dwellings/granny flats are a perfect answer.
 They have a wide range of applications and can significantly raise the functioning and market value of your home.

 At Style Plus Renovations, we understand that the custom renovation or new home build can be long and involved, but with the right design & build builder, it can become a rewarding and enjoyable experience.
 At Style Plus Renovations, we prioritise listening to your goals and placing your needs at the forefront.